thenuraly/OOP-coursework/README.md

 # Results:

-It was my first time ever using the PyCharm library and creating video-games.
+It was my first time ever using the PyCharm library and creating video-games,which I believe, will be a starting point for me to study more about current library and start studying about more advanced game engines.
+Personally, I think that I covered almost every topic required to do, and get a solid mark for the job I have done.
+The most challenging part was the adding .txt file, since I have never done it before